 At last count, the company had more than half a million documents in Google Drive.
 “As human beings, we watch each other.
 In a technology context, we start asking, ‘Hey, how’d you do that?’
 And it leads to success breeding success, which sets the stage for continuous improvement.”

 To hear Hendrick tell it, transforming business has never been easier.
-“We continue to build additional solutions using Google App Engine and Google Apps to connect processes across various parts of the organization, helping break down the silos that traditionally lead to inefficiencies.
+“We continue to build additional solutions using Google App Engine and G Suite to connect processes across various parts of the organization, helping break down the silos that traditionally lead to inefficiencies.
 For ScottsMiracle-Gro, those synergies mean low cost solutions that are relatively quick to implement, and that’s having a company-wide effect.”

-We continue to build additional solutions using Google App Engine and Google Apps to connect processes across various parts of the organization.
+We continue to build additional solutions using Google App Engine and G Suite to connect processes across various parts of the organization.

 Scott Hendrick, SVP and CIO, ScottsMiracle-Gro